peter88213/novelibre/docs/help/section_menu.md

 This will generate a new OpenDocument spreadsheet (ods) listing the following:

-- Hyperlink to the manuscript's section section
+- Hyperlink to the section in the manuscript (if any)
 - Section title
 - Section description
 - Tags